 Valencia's milky (though there's no actual milk in it) drink, made from tiger nuts, whatever they are.
 (No, they're not that.)
 More on Horchata in Valencia.

-Valencia's museums don't hit the international headlines, but I especially enjoyed the first two.
+Valencia's museums don't hit the international headlines, but there are several tjhat are worth visiting.

 19. MuVIM museu valencia illustracio i de la modernitat